-- Graduate students in master's degree and graduate certificate programs: At least three weeks before your semester bill due date, complete the online Enrollment Verification Request Form.
+- At least three weeks before your semester bill due date, complete the online Enrollment Verification Request Form.
 Veterans at Penn State are eligible for priority registration.

 - All G.I.
 Bill® students must submit an updated Enrollment Verification Request Form if you change your credit load.
 See “Report Changes in Enrollment” below.

 - Monitor projected VA payments to your Penn State account on LionPATH.
 Monitor actual VA payments made to Penn State on your eBenefits account.

 - The G.I.
 Bill® will not cover the cost of bursar late charges.

 G.I.
 Bill® Students Must Report Changes in Enrollment

 Students are responsible for reporting changes in credit levels to the GV school certifying officials by submitting a new Enrollment Verification Request form.
 Unreported changes in your enrollment may affect your semester benefit or create a student debt to the VA or the University.

 - If you change courses but maintain the same credit level, no new Enrollment Verification Request or update is needed.